 The Oak at the Center of the World: The Slavic Dub and the Universal Tree Cult

-Pre-Christian Slavic religion was organized around the Dub, the sacred oak standing at the center of the cosmos, with a serpent at its roots and a falcon in its branches.
-The Urantia Book names 'the inhabitants of India and eastern Russia' among the peoples who preserved the universal tree-of-life cult.
-The Slavic sacred oak is the specifically-eastern-European preservation of the same Dalamatian substrate that produced Yggdrasil, the Maya Yaxche', and the Assyrian Sacred Tree.
+Pre-Christian Slavic religion was built around the Dub, the sacred oak at the center of the cosmos, with a serpent at its roots and a falcon in its branches.
+The Urantia Book names the inhabitants of India and eastern Russia among the peoples who carried forward the universal tree-of-life cult.
+The Slavic sacred oak is the eastern European preservation of the same Dalamatian inheritance that gave rise to Yggdrasil, the Maya Yaxche', and the Assyrian Sacred Tree.

 Universal tree-of-life cult = Slavic "world tree" traditions; the sacred oak of Perun